ondrasej/ondrejsykora.github.io/_projects/tetris.md

 The principle is simple enough - the game contains an evaluation function that adds "score" for each gap closed from above (and a special bonus for gaps closed from all sides) and chooses pieces that lead to highest scores, with simple planning based on the MiniMax algorithm.
-[Try it out](http://trionteam.net/archiv/tetris.zip) yourself - how many rows did you make?